Elena-Adamova/reading-notes/README.md

 + Speaking up when something isn't working and asking for support.

-# Some things about Markdown?
+# Some things about Markdown.

 1. Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.